yhilem/ai_kreuzberg/README.md

 #### OCR Configuration

-- `force_ocr`(default: `False`): Forces OCR processing even for searchable PDFs.
+- `force_ocr` (default: `False`): Forces OCR processing even for searchable PDFs.

 - `language` (default: `eng`): Specifies the language model for Tesseract OCR.
 This affects text recognition accuracy for documents in different languages.
 Examples:

   - `eng` for English
   - `deu` for German
+  - `fra` for French
+  - `spa` for Spanish
+  - `ita` for Italian
+  - `jpn` for Japanese
+  - `kor` for Korean
+  - `chi_sim` for Simplified Chinese
+  - `chi_tra` for Traditional Chinese
+  - `rus` for Russian
+  - `ara` for Arabic
+  - `hin` for Hindi
-  - `eng+deu` for English and German
+  - `eng+deu` for English and German (multi-language)

+  Notes:

-  Notes: - the order of languages effect processing time, the first language is the primary language and the second language is the secondary language etc.
+  - The order of languages affects processing time and accuracy.
+The first language is treated as the primary language.
+  - For PaddleOCR, the supported language codes are different: `ch` (Chinese), `en` (English), `french`, `german`, `japan`, and `korean`.
+  - Installing additional language models may be required.
+For Tesseract, install language packs for your OS (e.g., `tesseract-ocr-deu` for German on Ubuntu).

 - `psm` (Page Segmentation Mode, default: `PSM.AUTO`): Controls how Tesseract analyzes page layout.
-In most cases you do not need to change this to a different value.
+Options include:

+  - `PSM.AUTO` (Default): Automatic page segmentation with orientation detection
+  - `PSM.SINGLE_BLOCK`: Treat the image as a single text block
+  - `PSM.SINGLE_LINE`: Treat the image as a single text line
+  - `PSM.SINGLE_WORD`: Treat the image as a single word
+  - `PSM.SINGLE_CHAR`: Treat the image as a single character
+  - `PSM.SPARSE_TEXT`: Find as much text as possible without assuming a particular structure
+  - `PSM.SPARSE_TEXT_OSD`: Like SPARSE_TEXT but with orientation and script detection

+  When to use different PSM modes:

+  - Use `PSM.SINGLE_BLOCK` for documents with simple layouts or when you want to preserve paragraph structure
+  - Use `PSM.SINGLE_LINE` for receipts, labels, or single-line text
+  - Use `PSM.SPARSE_TEXT` for documents with scattered text elements like forms or tables

 Consult the [Tesseract documentation](https://tesseract-ocr.github.io/tessdoc/) for more information on both options.